Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-12-create-edit-save-playlists.md

 and the sub-folders will be found and parsed as well.
 - Drag & Drop files/folders to the **Playlist** from anywhere possible.
 Just like in the previous point, the program will also search for audio files and parse the playlist files in all the dragged & dropped folders and their sub-folders.
-- If the application is not opened yet, you can alternatively select audio files in File Explorer (on Windows) or Finder (on macOS) and use the **Open with** option in the right-click context menu to open them with EarQuiz Frequencies.
+- If the application is not opened yet, you can alternatively select audio files in File Explorer (on Windows) or Finder (on macOS) or File Manager (on Linux) and use the **Open with** option in the right-click context menu to open them with EarQuiz Frequencies.

 The audio items of valid (10 sec. and more) duration and sampling rate (44.1 kHz and more), which can (potentially) be opened, have normal (black) font color.